Designing and Evaluating AI Margin Notes in Document Reader Software: Experimental Method

 \subsubsection{Reading Interface}

 The document was displayed on the left side of the screen.
 The specific design variation of the experimental condition was displayed beside it (details provided in each individual experiment).
-All design variations that involved an LLM used GPT 4.1 mini.
-The top of the screen contained a toolbar indicating how many comments or responses they still had to complete and a blue ``Finish Reading'' button to end the trial.
+All design variations that involved an LLM used GPT 4.1 mini.\footnote{The system prompts used to generate responses are included in the supplementary materials.} The top of the screen contained a toolbar indicating how many comments or responses they still had to complete and a blue ``Finish Reading'' button to end the trial.